skilesare/droute/pm/user_stories_droute.md

     };

 1A.
-AA AppDev IWT register my event with the dRoute canister STI am discoverable by other services
+AA AppDev IWT have my event auto registered with the dRoute canister STI am discoverable by other services

 Status: started

 1B.
-AA Service IWT reject unregistered events STI can force registration and valid workflow.
+AA Service IWT forward event messages to the least busy processing queue STI get it processed in a timely manner.

+Status: Pending 1A

 2. AA DepDev IWT subscribe to events of another app STI can trigger processing in my app based on that information.